Courses

 Museums in America are changing inside and out.
 New demands and expectations from various audiences—visitors, community, schools, donors—are challenging the way they organize their staffs, shape collections, and create exhibitions and programs.
 This course is an overview of the operations of museums in the 21st century.
 Topics include governance, planning, collecting, exhibitions, programming, technology, and finances.
 The course also examines some of the current issues challenging the field, such as the treatment of disputed cultural property, working with communities, and dealing with controversy.
 (Fall – Thursdays, 6:00-9:00pm)

-Museum Practicum (FAH0289/HIST0292/ED0284, and Summer: HIST 0292C, FAH 0289C, or ED 0284C)
+Museum Practicum (HAA0289/HIST0292/ED0284, and Summer: HIST 0292C, HAA 0289C, or ED 0284C)

 Cara Iacobucci, Independent Museum Professional (Fall, Spring, Summer)

 The purpose of the practicum is to provide an experience in a museum that links coursework to professional practices in which both the intern and the host site gain through a mutually beneficial relationship.
 The intern and the site supervisor define a specific practicum project or projects that are relevant to the intern's professional goals and the museum's needs.
 The intern is not a volunteer, but a professional-in-training.
 It is generally a one-to-two semester, 125-hour experience with specific projects and responsibilities.
 Most internships take place during the work week; evening and weekend internships can be difficult to arrange.
-Students must submit and receive approval on an internship proposal before registering for the course.* Prerequisites: A minimum of three Museum Studies courses, one of which must be FAH 285, must be completed before beginning the internship.
+Students must submit and receive approval on an internship proposal before registering for the course.* Prerequisites: A minimum of three Museum Studies courses, one of which must be ED/HAA/HIST 285, must be completed before beginning the internship.
 (Fall, Spring, Summer)

 Electives